infinum/rails-handbook/File Upload.md

       = f.input :avatar, as: :file
 ```

-If you use simple_form then add the following file to your `app/inputs` folder
+If you use simple_form, add the following file to your `app/inputs` folder

 ```Ruby
 # app/inputs/shrine_file_input.rb